riturajsingh2015/DeepRL/README.md

 *Fig. 3: This Photo was taken from miro.medium.com*

-**Environment specifications**
-* Actions space – 4
-    * Left or Right or Main Engine or Do Nothing
-* Observations space – 8
-    * x coordinate of the lander
-    * y coordinate of the lander
-    * vx, the horizontal velocity
-    * vy, the vertical velocity
-    * θ, the orientation in space
-    * vθ, the angular velocity
-    * Left leg touching the ground (Boolean)
-    * Right leg touching the ground (Boolean)

-* Rewards = 100....140
-    * Ranging from the top of the  screen to landing pad
-* Episode Termination
-    * If Lander crashes or comes to rest on the landing pad.
-Receiving an additional -100 or +100 points.
-    * Episode last more than 1000 steps

 ### Evalution Criteria for the Experiment
 To Evaluate our experiment we will have the following performance metrics for our Agent consisting of -